Polarization-dependent excitons and plasmon activity in nodal-line semimetal ZrSiS: Introduction

-Due to its nontrivial topological behavior, ZrSiS-based materials have received considerable attention during the last decade as archetypes of nodal-line semimetals \cite{Neupane-16}.
-These are particular forms of Dirac or Weyl semimetals in which bands cross along given directions of the first Brillouin zone (BZ) \cite{Burkov-11}.
-Strictly, nodal lines of ZrSiS appear at about 0.5$-$0.7 eV below the Fermi energy, where Dirac points protected by the non-symmorphic symmetries exist.
-A second set of (quasi) nodal-lines, slightly above the Fermi energy, is actually gapped because of the spin-orbit coupling (SOC), although the gap is small, of the order of tens of meV \cite{Schoop-16}.
-ZrSiS displays a set of exceptional physical properties, including high mobility of the charge carriers \cite{Matusiak-17}, intense Zeeman effect \cite{Hu-17} or large magnetoresistance \cite{Singha-17}.
-From the viewpoint of the present work, it is remarkable that ZrSiS features a ``flat'' optical absorption coefficient below 1~eV \cite{Schilling-17}.
+Since the discovery of their nontrivial topological behavior, the family ZrSiX, with X = S, Se or Te, have received considerable attention as archetypes of nodal-line semimetals (NLSMs) \cite{Neupane-16}.
+These are particular forms of Dirac or Weyl semimetals in which band cross along continuous lines within the first Brillouin zone \cite{Burkov-11}, the crossing being protected by non-trivial topological invariants.
+This fact gives NLSMs a set of exceptional optical and transport properties, which have been reviewed elsewhere \cite{Gao-19}.
+The most prominent member of the ZrSiX family, as also the most widely studied from the experimental and theoretical approaches, is probably ZrSiS just because of its outstanding physical properties.
+Strictly, nodal lines at ZrSiS appear at about 0.5-0.7 eV below the Fermi energy, where Dirac points protected by the non-symmorphic symmetries exist along some directions of the first Brillouin zone (BZ).
+A second set of quasi nodal-lines, slightly above the Fermi energy, are actually gapped because of the spin-orbit coupling (SOC), although the gap is small, of the order of tens of meV \cite{Schoop-16}.
+From these set of quasi nodes, the linear regime of the ZrSiS bands extends down to 2~eV below the Fermi energy, which is larger than in any other compound known to date.